isomerpages/gb-assist/pages/solutionrepo/solution1466.md

 ---
-title: UNIPRO E-COMMERCE ONLINE STORE Version 2.0-ECOM - PRO
+title: Automotive Tracking System-Package B (6 Vehicles)
 permalink: /productivity-solutions-grant/solutionrepo/solution1466
 ---

 #### Description

-Unipro Ecommerce Online store aims to provide SME the opportunity to create an online presence and explore its business in online platform.
-It helps the SME to create more convenience for their customers to explore the products and services at the convenient time and influence their purchase decision, and give them the opportunities to tap on social media to broaden their branding and increase sales revenue online.
+Track 365 Automotive Tracking System is a cloud based telematics solution.
+Due to the dynamic and scalability of our software, we are able to integrate more than 100 different brands of GPS trackers available in the market with our software.
+The benefits of being able to use different types of hardware enable us to offer more choices to our customers and also enable us to select the most suitable application for the customers based on their requirements and budgets.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Unipro_20200667_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Track_365_20200304_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria